Andrew4d3/building-microservices-notes/chapters/chapter-05.md

 ## What are seams and why are they important to identify?

-In his book Working Eectively with Legacy Code (Prentice-Hall), Michael Feathers defines the concept of a seam—that is, a portion of the code that can be treated in isolation and worked on without impacting the rest of the codebase.
+In his book Working Eectively with Legacy Code (Prentice-Hall), Michael Feathers defines the concept of a seam — that is, a portion of the code that can be treated in isolation and worked on without impacting the rest of the codebase.
 We also want to identify seams.
 But rather than finding them for the purpose of cleaning up our codebase, we want to identify seams that can become service boundaries.